ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-2.md

 ## Machine learning (Supervised and Unsupersived) Projects.
 - [Devices price classification](https://github.com/ahmedalkadi/devices-price-classification):
   The Devices Price Classification project was designed to predict price categories for electronic devices based on features such as camera quality, screen size, and weight.
 The project combined machine learning with API    development to create a user-friendly prediction system.
-I used Python to build a machine learning model that classifies devices into different price categories based on input features.
+I used Python to build a machine-learning model that classifies devices into different price categories based on input features.
 To make the model accessible, I     developed a RESTful API with Spring Boot, which included endpoints for device operations such as GET and POST requests.
 This allowed users to retrieve device data from an H2 database, add new records, and get price        predictions in real time.
 For the user interface, I created a Flask application with HTML pages, providing an easy-to-use interface where users could enter device IDs and trigger predictions.
 The Flask app integrated      with the API, passing device data to the prediction model and displaying the results.

   For more details, please follow the link for  [video demonstration](https://drive.google.com/file/d/15g8Gqzb6F90OPUbjFGOSOOgNvGsYQ625/view?usp=sharing)
 <br/>